MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/cachepolicy.md

 ## Scoping queries to hot cache

-When running queries, you can limit the scop to only query data in hot cache.
+When running queries, you can limit the scope to only query data in hot cache.

 > [!NOTE]
 > Data scoping applies only to entities that support caching policies, such as tables and materialized views.